-Although there may be hundreds of factors why your Edmonton home’s central air conditioner may need to be serviced, there are a couple of reasons that are quite common.
+Although there may be hundreds of factors why your Edmonton home’s central air conditioner may need to be serviced, there are a few reasons that are most common.
 Identifying them may clarify what a technician is saying when they discuss the choices for resolving the problem.
 Here are the top 5 list of problems that may result in a system’s failure.
-Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

-Shotty, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
-Bad wiring can prevent the system from getting power or can trip the circuit breaker.
+Shotty, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
+Bad wiring often prevents the system from getting power or can short the circuit breaker.

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
+Low refrigerant could suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
 All refrigerant leaks should be found and repaired.
 To learn about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not turning

-The fan on your air conditioner outside is responsible for conveying the heat from your Edmonton home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+The fan on your air conditioner outside is responsible for transferring the heat from your Edmonton home to the outside air.
+If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional